On this Page

-Members (adjudicators) at Tribunals Ontario board and tribunals hold hearings, make rulings, review and analyze evidence and make decisions.
-Because the member is neutral, they cannot provide legal advice or tell you how to present your case.
+Appointees (adjudicators) at Tribunals Ontario hold hearings, make rulings, review and analyze evidence and make decisions.
+Because the adjudicator is neutral, they cannot provide legal advice or tell you how to present your case.
 It is up to you to present evidence that supports your position.
-The member may ask questions during the hearing.
-When the hearing is over, the member might tell you their decision right away or they might “reserve” the decision, which means they will take more time to consider your evidence and submissions.
+The adjudicator may ask questions during the hearing.
+When the hearing is over, the adjudicator might tell you their decision right away or they might "reserve" the decision, which means they will take more time to consider your evidence and submissions.
 In either case, you will receive the decision in writing.
 This decision is sometimes called an order.

 Sean Weir was appointed to the position of Executive Chair of Tribunals Ontario on June 2, 2020.
 His appointment was renewed on December 2, 2022 for an additional three year term.

 Sean has an extensive legal background, as well as experience with strategic, operational and governance management, planning and delivery.
 He was the Chief Executive Officer and National Managing Partner of Borden Ladner Gervais.